-If you plan on bringing along your pups, bring a collapsible dog bowl.
+If you plan on bringing along your pups, don’t forget this must-have collapsible dog bowl.
 You can make sure your camping buddy is always hydrated while on the trails.
 Also, many collapsible dog bowls meant for camping come with a carabiner to save room in your pack.

 14. Air Mattress

 Sleeping on the ground may not be for you.
 If that’s the case, be sure to bring along an air mattress or cot.
 On sites like Amazon, you can score an air mattress in twin or queen sizes that will run you around $85.